 Increasingly, Lexmark is about what ends up on a printed page than it is about the printing.
 Still a leading maker of printers and related supplies, the company has been adding software for capturing and managing data and images to its business.
 Its printer business, Imaging Solutions and Services (ISS), offers laser and dot matrix printers, multifunction devices, and related products.
-Through its Perceptive Software segment, the company offers content, document output, and business process management services.
+Through its Enterprise Software segment, the company offers content, document output, and business process management services.
 Lexmark expects to double the size of its software business with its $1 billion acquisition of Kofax.
-The company markets worldwide to individual consumers as well as large organizations in the financial services, government, health care, manufacturing, and retail sectors.

-ISS offers a broad portfolio of monochrome and color laser printers and laser multifunction products as well as a wide range of supplies and services covering its printing products and technology solutions.
-Perceptive Software offers a complete suite of Enterprise Content Management (ECM), Document Object Model (DOM), intelligent data capture and search software as well as associated industry specific solutions.
+ISS offers a broad portfolio of monochrome and color laser printers and laser multi-function products as well as a wide range of supplies and services covering its printing products and technology solutions.
+Enterprise Software offers a complete suite of Enterprise Content Management (ECM), Document Object Model (DOM), intelligent data capture and search software as well as associated industry specific solutions.

-ISS accounted for more than 90% of revenue in 2014 with Perceptive Software bringing in the rest.
-Supplies, which includes printer ink, made up 66% of Lexmark sales while hardware was 21% and software 13%.
+ISS accounted for more than 85% of revenue in 2014 with Enterprise Software bringing in the rest.
+In terms of products, supplies, which includes printer ink, made up 60% of Lexmark sales while hardware was 20% and software 20%.

 Lexmark has facilities in the US, as well as in Australia, Brazil, Canada, China, France, Germany, Mexico, The Netherlands, the Philippines, Switzerland, and the UK.
-It sells its products in more than 170 countries, with the US accounting for about 43% of sales.
-The EMEA region (Europe, the Middle East, and Africa) accounts for about 37%.
+It sells its products in more than 170 countries, with the US accounting for about 46% of sales.
+The EMEA region (Europe, the Middle East, and Africa) accounts for about 35%.
+Lexmark grouped the other 19% of sales in "other international."

 Sales and Marketing